linroger/Wealth-of-Nations/Financial Markets and Institutions/III. Liquidity of Assets/Class 7- CP, Repo, and the Crisis/When Safe Proved Risky Commercial Paper During the Financial Crisis of 2007 2009.md

 ---
+aliases:
-title: "When Safe Proved Risky: Commercial Paper During the Financial Crisis of 2007–2009"
+- "When Safe Proved Risky: Commercial Paper During the Financial Crisis of 2007\u2013\
+  2009"
+- Alias_31_When Safe Proved Risky Commercial Paper During the Financial Crisis of 2007 2009.md
-aliases: ["When Safe Proved Risky: Commercial Paper During the Financial Crisis of 2007–2009"]
+- Example_Alias_When Safe Proved Risky Commercial Paper During the Financial Crisis of 2007 2009
+linter-yaml-title-alias: "When Safe Proved Risky: Commercial Paper During the Financial\
+  \ Crisis of 2007\u20132009"
+tags:
+- tag_example
+- example_tag
-linter-yaml-title-alias: "When Safe Proved Risky: Commercial Paper During the Financial Crisis of 2007–2009"
+title: "When Safe Proved Risky: Commercial Paper During the Financial Crisis of 2007\u2013\
+  2009"
 ---

 # When Safe Proved Risky Commercial Paper During the Financial Crisis of 2007 2009